Welcome to today's edition of the Rush 24-7 podcast.

 He can't build a wall.

-He says Cruz is telling him the terrain on the border is not conducive to building a wall.
+He says Cruz is telling us terrain on the border is not conducive to building a wall.

 And furthermore, Trump's going to grant amnesty.

-This is what Cruz has been trying to get through people's heads.
+This is what Cruz has been trying to get through people's head.

-And number of Cruz supporters have been saying this for in their efforts to promote Cruz have been saying this for uh recent days, weeks as well, that Trump's lying about it.
+And a number of Cruz supporters have been saying this for, in their efforts to promote Cruz, have been saying this for recent days, weeks as well, that Trump's lying about it.

 People might start wondering about it now.

-I mean, you're you're really out there when you say that Cruz's dad was with Lee Harvey Oswald and Cruz is the Zodiac killer.
+I mean, you're really out there when you say that Cruz's dad was with Lee Harvey Oswald and that Cruz is the Zodiac killer.

-That kind of thing could start making you questioning other things that you've heard, depending on your degree of devotion to the Trump campaign.
+That kind of thing could start make you questioning other things that you've heard, depending on your degree of devotion to the Trump campaign.

 Quite the opposite.